NeurodataWithoutBorders/nwbinspector/docs/user_guide/using_the_library.rst

 This returns a ``list`` of :py:class:`~nwbinspector.register_checks.InspectorMessage` objects.

-If you have an :py:class:`~pynwb.file.NWBFile` object in memory, you can run:
+If you have an :py:class:`~pynwb.file.NWBFile` object in memory, you can run

 .. code-block:: python